 A good way to do this is actually to keep things in mono and pan that way.
 You’ll find it easier to create separation in your instruments if you don’t have to listen to your pans in stereo.
 Counter-intuitive?
 Maybe.
 But it works.

 Panning in mono gives you a different way of placing the instruments in your mix.
-Because you’re not really panning in the stereo field anymore since you’ve flipped your mix to mono, but you can definitely hear a difference in the separation of instruments by doing it this way.
+You’re not panning in the stereo field anymore since you’ve flipped your mix to mono, but you can still hear a difference in the separation of instruments by doing it this way.

-Equalization is an incredible useful tool for enhancing the sonic colors of your instruments and making a better mix where you can hear all the instruments and tracks clearly.
+Equalization is an incredibly useful tool for enhancing the sonic colors of your instruments and making a better mix where you can hear all the instruments and tracks clearly.

 Cutting out unwanted frequencies and boosting the fundamental characteristics of instruments is what EQ is all about.

 Repair by cutting, and enhance by boosting.
-EQ is such a comprehensive issue that it’s hard to do it justice as a part of a post like this, but if you’re looking for something new to try out here are six things to do differently the next time you’re faced with some EQ problems:
+EQ is such a tremendous tool that it’s hard to do it justice as a part of a post like this, but if you’re looking for something new to try out here are six things to do differently the next time you need to EQ your instruments.

 - Use filters and shelving together – Sometimes you don’t want to filter too drastically, but you need to get rid of more lows or highs.
 Filters and shelving cuts work wonders together.